jmeosbn/jmeosbn.github.com/source/_posts/2012-12-17-baking-the-pi.md

 	apt-get install fake-hwclock
 ```

-## Configure WiFi adapter
+## Configure WiFi and Bluetooth

-XBian includes simple menu driven WiFi configuration as part of xbian-config.
-See the [manual instructions](#manually-configure-wifi-adapter) for connecting to multiple networks.
+XBian includes simple WiFi configuration as part of the xbian-config setup menu,  see the [manual configuration](#manually-configure-wifi-adapter) for connecting to multiple networks etc.  My bluetooth adapter is not supported in the current build of Raspbian/XBian, but [here is the procedure](#configure-bluetooth-adapter) I used when trying to get it running.

 ## Link settings to root profile